tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 It consists of a set of [Helm charts](https://helm.sh/) orchestrated by [Helmfile](https://github.com/helmfile/helmfile).

-openDesk includes the functional applications, like file management, chat, and email.
+openDesk includes functional applications, like file management, chat, and email.
 Other services such as databases and object storage are included for evaluation purposes only.
 In production, you must provide these services yourself.